AnhTLD/AnhTLD/README.md

 # 💫About Me :
 🔭 **I’m currently working on:** Developing an AI-driven platform that can predict diseases before symptoms even show.
 My research focuses on blending machine learning with bioinformatics to create a real-time diagnostic tool.

-👯 **I’m looking to collaborate on:** Projects that merge AI with wearable technology, aiming to give people live insights into their health.
-I’m also open to partnerships with hospitals to pilot predictive health analytics tools.
+👯 **I’m looking to collaborate on:** AI projects that involve AI-powered imaging, particularly in diagnostics.
+I’m also interested in partnerships with research institutions for large-scale clinical trials.

 🤝 **I’m looking for help with:** Implementing AI algorithms that can scan terabytes of health data daily and identifying patterns invisible to the human eye.
 Also exploring partnerships to gather large-scale data for my models.